airalab/learning-center/en/lesson_6_wallet.md

 ![Screenshot 35](/img/Screenshot_35.png)

 The `Market` is not capable of closing the deals itself.
 It is just a registry of buy/sell contracts.
-It creates new deal contract and tracks it's address.
+It can create new deal and tracks it's address.

 Let's make sure that you have created the lot.
 Click on the `Market` contract in `Read from Contract`.
 The select `First`.